TheLimePixel/bento/features.md

 - [Functions As Values](features.md#functions-as-values)

-Objects of codata types which have only one unimplemented member can be created using lambda notation.
-In this notation, the member's parameters are placed between pipes, followed by the term which needs to be evaluated.
+Objects of function types can also be created using lambda notation.
+In this notation, the function's parameters are placed between pipes, followed by the term which needs to be evaluated.
 If said term is in curly braces and is the last parameter, the lambda can be moved outside the function body.
 If that's the only argument, the parentheses may be left out.
 Optionally, the returns type may be specified after the list of parameters, separated by an arrow.

-The type of the parameters may be left out if it can be inferred.
-Additionally, if no type is expected, then the lambda expression is assigned the function type corresponding to its parameters and return type.
+The type of the parameters may also be left out if it can be inferred.

 For example: